-It is a Triangle of 2-Unit length composed of 4 unit-length Triangles - a visual description of the relationship of Triangle to Cube.
-Eight of these 2-Unit Triangles emanate from each cube vertex and intersect.
-The center Triangles compose the sides of the Octahedron at center as shown in green in Figure Q4.
+It is a Triangle of 2-unit length sides composed of 4 unit-length Triangles.
+Eight of these 2-unit length 'Great Triangles' emanate from each cube vertex and intersect.
+The interior triangle of each one composes one face of an Octahedron at center as shown in green in Figure Q4.